 Unfortunately, only 18% of companies believe they can gather and use data insights effectively.
 Companies can see where they want to go, but most of them simply cannot find enough data science talent to get there.
 Executives are also struggling with how to organize around this topic—is it a new function?
 What are the key leadership roles?
 How do AI and data science integrate into existing functions?

-On September 25, Business Talent Group and Heidrick & Struggles organized a webinar to tackle these and other data science challenges.
+Business Talent Group and Heidrick & Struggles organized a webinar to tackle these and other data science challenges.
 Below is a lightly edited version of a discussion that Business Talent Group’s EVP, Sandra Pinnavaia, had with Heidrick & Struggles Global AI Practice Lead, Ryan Bulkoski, and independent data science experts Mohammad Ghassemi and Ted Bissell.

 Do you think companies should centralize their data science efforts under something like a chief data officer or keep them distributed across the organization?